silversub/terraform/tutorials/install_redhat_openshift.md

    ```
    {: pre}

-   If the installation fails with the error `module.post_install.null_resource.post_install: error executing "/tmp/terraform_1700732344.sh": wait: remote command exited without exit status or exit signal`, go to the [{{site.data.keyword.Bluemix_notm}} infrastructure dashboard](https://cloud.ibm.com/classic), and click **Devices** > **Device List**.
+   If the installation fails with the error `module.post_install.null_resource.post_install: error executing "/tmp/terraform_1700732344.sh": wait: remote command exited without exit status or exit signal`, go to the [{{site.data.keyword.cloud_notm}} classic infrastructure console](https://cloud.ibm.com/classic), and click **Devices** > **Device List**.
 Then, find the affected virtual server and from the actions menu, perform a soft reboot.
    {: tip}

    Example output: